bitflags/bitflags/spec.md

 Formatting and parsing supports three modes:

-- **Truncate**: Flags values are truncated before formatting, and truncated after parsing.
+- **Retain**: Formatting and parsing roundtrips exactly the bits of the source flags value.
 This is the default behavior.
-- **Retain**: Formatting and parsing roundtrips exactly the bits of the source flags value.
-This is recommended for debug formatting.
+- **Truncate**: Flags values are truncated before formatting, and truncated after parsing.
 - **Strict**: A _Flag_ may only be formatted and parsed as a _Name_. _Hex numbers_ are not allowed.
 A consequence of this is that unknown bits and any bits that aren't in a contained named flag will be ignored.
 This is recommended for flags values serialized across API boundaries, like web services.

 Text that is empty or whitespace is an empty flags value.